 Note: If you are preparing the dish from scratch, you have to keep the Chana (Chickpea) soaked in water overnight to prepare it the next day.

-Step 4 : Now add garlic paste to it and stir it well.
-Then add cumin, chilli powder, ground coriander, turmeric, garam masala, black pepper, salt and coconut sugar then mix it all together.
+Step 4: Now add garlic paste to it and stir it well.
+Then add cumin, chili powder, ground coriander, turmeric, garam masala, black pepper, salt, and coconut sugar then mix it all together.

 Naan: Naan is leavened, oven-baked flatbread.
-It is quite popular in South, West and Central Asia.
-Sula Indian serves variety of Indian naans which you would love to try.
+It is quite popular in South, West, and Central Asia.
+Sula Indian serves a variety of Indian naans which you would love to try.